Sanctions and Asset-Freezing

 for the purpose of assisting or co-operating with the performance of any of

-their functions under an EU sanctions provision that is given effect under Article 3,
+their functions under an EU provision that corresponds to a provision of or

 (h) with